coronalabs/plugins-source-gamenetwork-apple/docs/gamenetwork-apple/request.markdown

 * `playerGroup` — The game type which will be created, for example a quick game or long game.
 Only players whose requests share the same `playerGroup` value are <nobr>auto-matched</nobr> by Game Center.

 * `playerAttributes` — Mask that specifies the role that the local player would like to play in the game.
-See the [Game&nbsp;Center&nbsp;Programming&nbsp;Guide](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/GameKit_Guide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40008304) for more information.

 * `inviteMessage` — Custom invitation message for the match.